JOURNAL OF GENTRY GENEALOGY

 Joseph-II's name appeared in the vestry records with Nicholas in processioning records for 1709, from which we deduce that he was probably working a portion of Nicholas' land on his own account and living separately with his immediate family.
 We also deduce that he was of age to hold land.
 When Joseph's name next appeared, in 1712, without Nicholas, we can assume, that as the oldest son in the family, the family land was now in his name as far as vestry records were concerned.
 Joseph's brothers, Samuel and Nicholas may or may not have still been living on the family plantation by the end of the period in 1715.
 We will see in a moment that within the next few years, both moved westward, but the exact time of their departure is not known.

-James and David Gentry have also been considered by many to be sons of Joseph-II and Samuel-II respectively, and this author has so argued in the past.
-He has now changed his mind and believes them to be children of Nicholas.
-In either case, James and David were born during this time interval, as were also Joseph's sons William-III and possibly John-III.
+James and John Gentry have been considered by many to be sons of Joseph-II, and David Gentry a son of Samuel-II.
+This author now believes them to be children of Nicholas.
+In either case, James, David and John were born during this time interval, as was also Joseph's son William-III

 [Editor's Note.
-In view of the change in assumed parentage of James and David, sections of the manuscript relating to those family's movements have been extensively relocated from their original listing with Samuel's and Nicholas' families to separate listings of their own, but without any change in factual content compared to the original version of the manuscript.]
+In view of the change in assumed parentage of James, David and John, sections of the manuscript relating to those family's movements have been extensively relocated from their original listing with Joseph's, Samuel's and Nicholas' families to separate listings of their own.]

 1715 - 1730

-With this time period, the three Gentry brothers and their descendants began to divide and go their separate ways.
+With this time period, the six Gentry brothers and their descendants began to divide and go their separate ways.
 Accordingly, we will consider each family branch separately.

 Fig 1.
 St. Paul's Parish, Hanover County